TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab4/README.md

 --------       | ---
 Name of function      | print_fahrenheit_value
 input variable(argument) | celsius_value in float type, fahrenheit_value in float type
-Process     | Display entered celsius value and Fahrenheit value on the screen. `celsius degree :`, `Fahrenheit degree :` must be included when displaying.
-.output value (return value)  | None.
+Process     | Display entered celsius value and Fahrenheit value on the screen.
+Follow with each` celsius degree :`, `Fahrenheit degree :` must be included. output value (return value)  | None.
 Do not omit the `return variable name` if there is no output value.

 Testing in `python shell`, you see the execution as below.
 ```python